AsianTroglodyte/personal-website/src/content/portfolio/truncation-test.md

 ---
 title: 'truncation test'
 description: 'This description is for ensuring that content is properly truncated when content would
     otherwise overflow and ruin the look of the card.
-Additionally it an ellipses is stuck at the end of truncation to make clear to the user that content has been cut off'
+Additionally an ellipses is stuck at the end of truncation to make clear to the user that content has been cut off'
 pubDate: 'July 3, 2002'
 updatedDate: "March 6, 2019"
-heroImage: 'kon.webp'
+# heroImage: 'kon.webp'
+heroImage: "/src/assets/article-placeholders/kon.jpg"
 alt: "bruh"
 tags:
     - "JS"